Hungreeee/steamcrawl/README.md

 ## Installation and setup

-The following library are used in the package.Thus, the requirement of their installation must be met:
+The following library are used in the package.
+Thus, the requirement of their installation must be met:

 - pandas==1.5.1
 - selenium-wire==5.1.0